soukudom/Sample-IOx-BRKOPS-2490/IoT-Orchestrator/README.md

 Supported formats:
 - **iBeacon**
-Any BLE tag advertising iBeacon data
+Any BLE tag advertising iBeacon data.
 UUID, major, minor and TX power are decoded

 - **Eddystone UID**
-Any BLE tag advertising Eddystone UID
+Any BLE tag advertising Eddystone UID.
 Namespace ID, instance ID and TX power are decoded

 - **Eddystone URL**
-Any BLE tag advertising Eddystone URL
+Any BLE tag advertising Eddystone URL.
 TX power is decoded, URL payload is shown as raw data

-Limitations:
+*Limitations*:
 Vendor specific proprietary formats are not decoded
 Kontakt.io or other tags are supported only when configured to advertise iBeacon or Eddystone

-*Note*: Some sensors send their measurements via GATT notifications rather than standard BLE advertisements, so these values may not appear in the parsed advertisement data.
+*Note*: Some sensors send their measurements via *GATT notifications* rather than standard BLE advertisements, so these values may not appear in the parsed advertisement data.
+The IoT Orchestrator supports forwarding both BLE advertisements and GATT notifications, but this Python decoder only parses advertisement payloads.
+Data sent via GATT notifications will not be decoded by this script.

 ## Variables
 Please make sure you replace the placeholder variables below with values specific to your network and IoT Orchestrator setup.